BishopFox/cloudfoxable/README.md

 Similar to [CloudGoat](https://github.com/RhinoSecurityLabs/cloudgoat) and [IAM-Vulnerable](https://github.com/BishopFox/iam-vulnerable), CloudFoxable deploys intentionally vulnerable AWS resources in a user-managed playground account, for users to learn about identifying and exploiting cloud vulnerabilities.
 However, more like [flaws.cloud](https://flaws.cloud/), your experience is more web based and guided.

-* Total number of challenges:    X
+* Total number of challenges:    18
-* Total number of flags:         X

-# Table of Contents

-TBD

 # Quick Start